jasonacox/TinySplunk/README.md

 Now that Splunk is running, you want to see some data, right?
 There are several ways to get data into Splunk.
 We will walk through a few of them here:

-### Universal Forwarder - 9997

-If you want to send data or log files over from another systems, the Universal Forward is a good way to do that.
-There are binaries available for most operating systems, including the ARM processor powered Raspberry Pi!

-* Details coming soon
-* Examples coming soon

 ### HTTP Event Collector (HEC) - 8088

 You can send data to Splunk via simple HTTP post commands.
 This requires that you set up a Splunk HEC token for your scripts to use: